the m p w c Foundation, inc.

 As a result of all of the above, and truly distraught at the possible contest robbery, I began to feel very depressed and totally defeated.
 I was no longer available for the long hours needed and the news magazine was forced to close down.

 This Foundation ALMOST terminated with my thought of "where are the OTHER volunteers in this town?"
 If it was not for the emotional support of some really good friends, this Foundation, too, would have been closed down.
-But, guilt at possibly breaking promises regarding the future (both current grants and the overall endowment) overcame my feelings and I agreed to go on from there.
+But, guilt at possibly breaking my personal promises regarding the future (both current grants and the overall endowment) overcame my feelings and I agreed to go on from there.

 However, I vowed then, and I vow at any future time this is read, that as much as I want to fulfill the commitments made when the foundation was first conceived early in 2000, my reasons for forming the foundation (formulated back in 1997 - see I believe) are still important to me and still appropriate.
 Therefore, there MUST be a quid pro quo.
 The grantees MUST do their part (see Eligibility and 1st year requirements, and later year requirements) and I will do my part.
 But, if the foundation itself does not get some volunteer help (see help us) well before I leave this earth, there is no way that I can be insane enough to leave more than us$2,500,000 in the hands of "just anybody".
+The foregoing note is now updated in 2019 as the current estimate now exceeds us$6,000,000.

 Luckily, knowing that things don't always go according to plan, our IRS application left room for alternative grantees in the USA.
 While I would hope to continue to aid San Miguel children, it does not need to happen that way.
 Provisions have been made in our IRS application and in the by-laws to give any otherwise unaccounted for grant money to USA charities that I also believe in.